D. B. Cooper: Clip-on necktie

 FBI agents found a black clip-on necktie in seat 18-E, where Cooper had been seated.
 Attached to the tie was a gold tie-clip with a circular mother-of-pearl setting in the center of the clip.
 The FBI determined the tie had been sold exclusively at JCPenney department stores but had been discontinued in 1968.

-By late 2007, the FBI had built a partial DNA profile from samples found on Cooper's tie in 2001.
-However, the FBI also acknowledged no evidence linked Cooper to the source of the DNA sample.
+By late 2007, the FBI had built a partial DNA profile from samples found on Cooper's tie in 2001; however, the FBI acknowledged no evidence linked Cooper to the source of the DNA sample.
 FBI Special Agent Fred Gutt said, "The tie had two small DNA samples, and one large sample ... it's difficult to draw firm conclusions from these samples."
-The FBI also made public a file of previously unreleased evidence, including Cooper's airplane ticket, composite sketches, fact sheets, and posted a request for information about Cooper's identification.
+The FBI also made public a file of previously unreleased evidence, including Cooper's airline ticket, composite sketches and fact sheets, and posted a request for information about Cooper's identification.

-In March 2009, a group of "citizen sleuths" using GPS, satellite imagery, and other technologies unavailable in 1971, began reinvestigating components of the case.
-Known as the Cooper Research Team (CRT), the group included paleontologist Tom Kaye from the Burke Museum of Natural History and Culture in Seattle, scientific illustrator Carol Abraczinskas, computer scientist Sean Christo, and metallurgist Alan Stone.
-Although the CRT obtained little new information about the buried ransom money or Cooper's landing zone, they found, analyzed, and identified hundreds of organic and metallic particles on Cooper's tie.
+In March 2009, a group of "citizen sleuths" using GPS, satellite imagery and other technologies unavailable in 1971 began reinvestigating components of the case.
+Known as the Cooper Research Team (CRT), the group included paleontologist Tom Kaye from the Burke Museum of Natural History and Culture in Seattle, scientific illustrator Carol Abraczinskas, computer scientist Sean Christo and metallurgist Alan Stone.
+Although the CRT obtained little new information about the buried ransom money or Cooper's landing zone, they found, analyzed and identified hundreds of organic and metallic particles on Cooper's tie.